I was readmitted today to have a new MRI done on my brain and cervical (neck section of the spine), and also a blood test.

 A nurse came in and she brought a guy along.
 I don’t know what he’s called.
 He is going to wheel me down to the imaging department.
 I was taken over by a radiologist.
 Before she bring me into the room where the MRI machine is, she went through a list of questions.
 One question – whether I had any issues or problems during my last MRI.
 I told her that I didn’t know as I was unconscious when the last MRI was taken.
 Once done, she wheeled me into the room.
 It was as cold as a freezer!
 She then brought me to the MRI machine and asked me to lie down on the bed (or table).
 She put on a headset and then a head cover to prevent my head from moving.
 She asked me if I have any music preference.

-I was feeling nervous as I never have a MRI before, when I was aware though.
+I was feeling nervous as I never have a MRI before, when I was conscious though.
 I’ve read all kind of stories about MRI, especially when I have an ORIF done on my right clavicle.
 I worried that the super strong magnet will pull it out from my shoulder!
 I think I might have claustrophobia.
 Oh, she did ask me that during the questionnaire time.
 The machine is terribly noisy.
 I was like in a construction site with all the pounding and machine sound.
 I had two MRI – brain with contrast and cervical spine.
 I was told it would take around 30 minutes for each but it took almost 2 hours.

 September 20, 2016